benlk/columbus-regional-rail/_lines/airport-people-mover.md

 For comparison, the [Detroit People Mover](https://en.wikipedia.org/wiki/Detroit_People_Mover) is a circular line, most akin to the [defunct CBUS Circulator bus route](https://web.archive.org/web/20210923002929/https://www.dispatch.com/story/news/2021/08/20/cbus-cotas-popular-and-free-circulator-downtown-isnt-coming-back/8196863002/), and had 364,300 annual riders in 2022.
 The [Miami-Dade Metromover](https://en.wikipedia.org/wiki/Metromover) had more than 5.5 million annual riders in 2022.

+I would estimate we're looking at 10 million annual riders on this route, _easy_.
+But I haven't done the actual STOPS assessments.

 ### Funding

+It would likely take $1-2 billion to build this train, and around $10 million per year for maintenance.

 Primary funds would come from the Columbus Regional Airport Authority and the Franklin County Convention Facilities Authority, with additional money from the city, state, and feds as necessary.
 It would be ideal if CRAA and FCCFA could finance this project entirely from their own funds, and develop it under their own recognizance.
 COTA and MORPC are currently focused on [building bus rapid transit lines that don't approach the airport](https://linkuscolumbus.com/corridors/).